Fresh Corn, Zucchini and Black Bean Enchiladas

 - 1 clove garlic, minced

 - 1 cup fresh corn kernels (from about 1 to 2 ears of corn)

 - ¼ teaspoon salt

 - 1 (15 ounce) can black beans, drained and rinsed

-- 1 ¾ cups freshly shredded gouda cheese, divided
+- 1 ¾ cups shredded mozzarella or gouda cheese, divided

 - 12 whole wheat (or regular) large flour tortillas

 - fresh chopped cilantro, for garnish

 - Preheat the oven to 400ºF.
 Spray a 9x13 inch baking dish and a 9x5 inch loaf pan with olive oil or nonstick cooking spray and set aside.*